kirstenentz/Test_Repository_2022/README.md

 Even if I write the reference footnote in the middle of my text, it will render at the bottom of the page.
 Cool

+This is a change that I will add in a new branch